Scythian religion: The

 The Anarya also acted as seers and performed a particular form of divination which, unlike the methods of traditional Scythian soothsayers, used linden bark.

+The Agaroi

+A section of the Scythian priesthood called the Agaroi (Ἄγαροι, Agari) was knowledgeable in the use of snake venom for medicinal purposes.
+During the Third Mithridatic War, these Scythian priests used snake venom to stop a thigh wound received by Mithridates VI of Pontus from haemorrhaging.

+The Agaroi also knew how to use snake venom to make a powerful poison known by the ancient Greeks as the Skythikon (Σκυθικόν).

 The Bosporan

 The cult of the Most High God in Tanais was performed by thiasoi (θίασοι), which were state-recognised all-male collegia of which all the free men of the city were members, including both the rank-and-file citizens and the aristocracy of Tanais.
-These worshippers' associations belonged to the same institution and organised the whole citizenry of Tanais into distinct groups which each had a very strict hierarchy, and around half of their memberships was ethnically Greek while the other half was ethnically Iranian.
+These worshippers' associations belonged to the same institution and organised the whole citizenry of Tanais into distinct groups which each had a very strict hierarchy, and around half of their memberships was ethnically Greek while the other half was ethnically Iranic.